Quiet-ORG/rbot-scripts/docs/2 Options.md

 `CustomGuild` - Sets the player's guild on the client side.

-`NameColor` - Sets the color of your guild name with HEX (0xFFFFFF)
+`GuildColor` - Sets the color of your guild name with HEX (0xFFFFFF)

 Some options can be set through the UI.
 All options can be set programatically in a script as follows: